Updated: Dec 2, 2020

 Designing A Home On A Sloped Lot

 Whenever a home is designed on a steep lot like this, the ideal scenario is to work with the existing general slope conditions on site, and within reason.
-With a custom design, you can shape the architecture to flow with the slope of the land (otherwise known as grade).
+With a custom design, you can shape the home design to flow with the slope of the land (otherwise known as grade).

 Also, if you work with the grade during the home's design, it will likely minimize retaining walls.
 Although retaining walls are sometimes necessary, the costs can add up quickly.